php-ru/symfony-docs-ru/service_container.rst

 (e.g. ``$adminEmail``), by type (e.g. ``Psr\Log\LoggerInterface``) or both
 (e.g. ``Psr\Log\LoggerInterface $requestLogger``).

-.. versionadded:: 4.2
-    The feature to bind arguments by name and type was introduced in Symfony 4.2.

 The ``bind`` config can also be applied to specific services or when loading many services at once (i.e. :ref:`service-psr4-loader`).

 Getting Container Parameters as a Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 4.1
-    The feature to get container parameters as a service was introduced in Symfony 4.1.

 If some service or controller needs lots of container parameters, there's an
 easier alternative to binding all of them with the ``services._defaults.bind``